IBM/csm-dach-cloud-native-labs/openshift.md

 In this lab, we are going to explore the first one, building an application from an existing image.

-_1. Demonstration: how to create an application from the OpenShift Web Console_ _2.
-Exercise: create your application using the CLI_
+__Demonstration__: how to create an application from the OpenShift Web Console

+__Exercise__: create your application using the CLI

 In this lab, we are going to use an image from the RedHat registry.

-_In the first lab featuring podman, we used images from the public registry dockerhub._

-The featured image is registry.redhat.io/rhscl/httpd-24-rhel7, which is a HTTP 2.4 Server.
+In the first lab featuring podman, we used images from the public registry dockerhub.
+The featured image in this lab is registry.redhat.io/rhscl/httpd-24-rhel7, which is a HTTP 2.4 Server.

 Let's see how the command looks like:
 ```